13 and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.

 Biblical teaching with exhortation is an inseparable tandem.

 The believer must go straight to the goal.
 The Holy Spirit stated the goal in Hebrews 12:2.
 Jesus is our supreme example of reaching the goal by endurance.
-Nothing should make us stray from the course God set before us.
+Nothing should make us stray from the course God has set before us.